openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Taints if specified, propagates a list of taints to Nodes, only once on creation.</p>
+<p>taints if specified, propagates a list of taints to Nodes, only once on creation.
+These taints are additive to the ones applied by other controllers</p>
 </td>
 </tr>
 <tr>